mikethemadkiwi/tshockMixerBridge/README.md

 Create User in tshock for api calls using the following command in chat.
 "user add Mixer supersecretpassword123 superadmin"

-Locate "tshock.config" in the tshock folder (after running it at least once first! files will create!)
+Locate "config.json" in the tshock folder (after running it at least once first! files will create!)
 edit the line allowing api from this:

   "RestApiEnabled": false,